Tu — Agent Skill

 A local let is a plain const, not a Signal cell.
 It exists for closures, derived values, and small locals.
 Block bodies with one or more lets compile to an IIFE.

-type Point = { x: number; y: number }
+interface Point { x: number; y: number }

 type RGB = readonly [number, number, number]

-export type AppProps = { children: Child[] }
+export interface AppProps { children?: Child[] }

 Values